-Possession of a postgraduate degree in criminalistics, chemistry, biochemistry, molecular biology, or a closely related field may be substituted for up to one (1) year of the required experience.
+Possession of a postgraduate degree in criminalistics, chemistry, biochemistry, molecular biology, or a closely related field may be substituted for up to a year of the required laboratory experience.

-For positions assigned to Latent Prints, experience as a latent fingerprint examiner in a public jurisdiction may substitute for the required education on a year-for-year basis.
-One (1) year of experience will be considered equivalent to thirty (30) semester or forty-five (45) quarter units of college coursework.
+For positions assigned to Latent Prints, experience as a latent fingerprint examiner in a public jurisdiction may substitute for the required education on a year-for-year basis (One year of experience will be considered equivalent to 30 semester or 45 quarter units of college coursework).